jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D49R1
 Programmed a paired t test calculator as a follow up to D48.
 Final build available in https://github.com/jasonmpittman/100-days-of-code.
 Traveling this week so may not update again for a few days.

+###D50R1
+From a hotel in AZ...programmed a standard (z) score calculator.
+These small projects are just plain fun.
+Final build available in https://github.com/jasonmpittman/100-days-of-code.